Surat-96/Bottle_Counting_Detection/README.md

 # Bottle_Counting_Detection
-A DL &amp; real time object detection Project, purpose for detect real time through A.I instead of human, where used YOLOv8 model.
+A DL &amp; real-time object detection and tracking Project through A.I instead of humans in the packaging domain, where used the YOLOv8 model.
 It's my freelancing project.